ablestack/reactive-domain-objects/README.md

 ### Known Issues & Limitations

 - **Source & Target Structural Similarity**.
 While field names can be adjusted, by configuration, the overall 'shape' and nesting structure of the graph must match between the source and target graphs.
 This library does not, yet, have the capability of automatically manipulating the shape of a graph during the synchronization process
-- **Array and Set collections types** in Domain Models are more processing intensive.
+- **Array and Set collections types** in RDOs are more processing intensive.
 It is suggested that they are avoided for collections that may contain a large number of elements (100+)

 ### Disclaimers